-Slightly out of the city centre (15 – 20 minutes walk from Liverpool One or Hope street), you’ll find Liverpool’s coolest neighbourhood – The Baltic Triangle.
+Slightly out of the city centre (15-minute walk from Liverpool One), you’ll find Liverpool’s coolest neighbourhood – The Baltic Triangle.
 Once just a load of derelict warehouses, this is now THE place to be and the heart of Liverpool’s creative industry.

 The area is kind of scruffy and industrial looking, but don’t let that fool you – there are many treasures within!

-You can also take a look at the wonderful street art in the area, which includes the beautiful Liver Bird Wings created by local artist, Paul Curtis.
+You can also take a look at the wonderful street art in the area, which includes the beautiful Liver Bird Wings (that’s where I am in the pic above) created by local artist, Paul Curtis.